Zum Inhalt springen

 The history of the museum – a museum for everybody

-The idea for the Museum der Arbeit first emerged at the end of the 1970s in response to the massive structural changes that were affecting work in industrial nations all over the world, and hence also had an impact on Hamburg.
+The idea for a Museum of Work first emerged at the end of the 1970s in response to the massive structural changes that were affecting work in industrial nations all over the world, and hence also had an impact on Hamburg.
 One of the aims of the initiators was to preserve valuable evidence of an industrial culture that was fast disappearing.
 In the 1970s, calls for the democratization of museums and the way in which history was presented led to the idea of setting up a museum that would be dedicated to “history from below”, to the history of ordinary people; it was to be a museum that was open for everybody.

 The museum society was founded in 1980 with the objective of convincing the city to open this new museum.
 This endeavour was crowned with success in 1982, when the new project was included in the groups of Hamburg’s Historical Museums and the site of the former rubber factory New-York Hamburger Gummi-Waaren Compagnie in Hamburg-Barmbek was rented.
 The very first job was created; in 1985, the first Open Door Day was held for the general public.
 The museum has been open since, offering changing exhibitions and courses in the printing workshops, as well as a varied and informative range of guided historic tours of the city and its different districts.